Meta-Pool/mpdao-vote-contracts/README.md

 Implementation of a general voting system for metapool.app DAO using the mpDAO token.

+## Compiling

+**IMPORTANT** Use rustc 1.81 for deploying contracts.
+There's a problem that only manifests after deploying.

+Use newer rustc versions (stable) for testing.

 ## Versions

 The last version of the deployed contract, in Near `mainnet`, is in the `main` branch.